ps-aiotap/storeloop/README.md

 5. Upload a store logo
 6. Add custom CSS/JS if needed

+## Homepage Builder

+1. Navigate to `/stores/{store_slug}/homepage/editor/` to access the homepage builder
+2. Add blocks from the library panel on the left
+3. Configure each block's settings in the right panel
+4. Drag and drop blocks to reorder them
+5. Toggle blocks on/off using the visibility control
+6. Preview your homepage with the "Preview Homepage" button

 ## Payment Integration

 1. Sign up for a Razorpay account